Pratap Bhanu Mehta

-Pratap Bhanu Mehta (born 1967) is an Indian academician.
-He was the president of the Centre for Policy Research, a New Delhi-based think tank and was the Vice-Chancellor of Ashoka University from July 2017 to July 2019.
+Pratap Bhanu Mehta (born 1967) is an Indian academic.
+He is a former president of the Centre for Policy Research, a New Delhi-based think tank and was the Vice-Chancellor of Ashoka University from July 2017 to July 2019.

 Early life

 Pratap was born in a Rajasthani Jain family in Jodhpur.
+His father VR Mehta was the Vice-chancellor of University of Delhi.
 His initial schooling was at the St. Edwards School in Shimla and St. Xaviers, Jaipur.
 Mehta obtained a B.A. from St John's College, Oxford in Philosophy, Politics and Economics (PPE) and a Ph.D in Politics from Princeton University.

 Career

 Mehta has held several teaching positions.
 He was a professor at NYU School of Law, a Visiting Professor of Government at Harvard University, Associate Professor of Government and of Social Studies at Harvard, and for a brief period, Professor of Philosophy and of Law and Governance at Jawaharlal Nehru University.
-He was Member-Convenor of the Prime Minister of India's National Knowledge Commission, Member of the Supreme Court appointed Lyngdoh Committee on elections in Indian Universities, and has contributed to a number of reports for leading Government of India and International Agencies.
+He was Member-Convenor of the Prime Minister of India's National Knowledge Commission, Member of the Supreme Court-appointed Lyngdoh Committee on elections in Indian Universities, and has contributed to a number of reports for leading Government of India and International Agencies.
 He was on the Board of Governors of International Development Research Centre.
 He was Vice-Chair of the World Economic Forum's Council on Global Governance.
 He has also served on the Board of NIPFP, NCAER and NIID.
 He is on the editorial board of journals such as the American Political Science Review and Journal of Democracy.
 He received the 2010 Malcolm Adiseshiah Award and the 2011 Infosys Prize for Social Sciences (Political Science and International Relations).
 He also served on the Social Sciences jury for the Infosys Prize in 2017.

 Mehta has published widely in the fields of political theory, intellectual history, constitutional law, politics and society in India and international politics.
 His scholarly articles have appeared in leading international referred journals in the field, as well as numerous edited volumes.
 His early work was on eighteenth century thought, particularly on Adam Smith and the Making of the Enlightenment.
-Mehta is an editorial consultant to leading national daily Indian Express, and his columns have appeared in dailies including the Financial Times, the Telegraph, the International Herald Tribune, and the Hindu.
+Mehta is an editorial consultant to leading national daily The Indian Express, and his columns have appeared in dailies including the Financial Times, the Telegraph, the International Herald Tribune, and the Hindu.
 He is also on the editorial boards of many academic journals, including the American Political Science Review, the Journal of Democracy, and India and Global Affairs.